ministryofjustice/opg-lpa/service-front/content/guidance/About LPAs_When an LPA can be used.md

 A property and financial affairs LPA usually takes effect when it's registered.
 You decide whether your attorneys should act on your behalf and in which circumstances.
 If you don't have mental capacity, your attorneys can act and make decisions on your behalf.

 However, you can choose that your property and financial affairs LPA will take effect – and your attorneys will be able to act for you – only when you don't have mental capacity.

-Banks and other financial institutions sometimes want written confirmation that a donor does not have mental capacity before they'll recognise an attorney's authority to act under an LPA.
+In this case, banks and other financial institutions will sometimes want written confirmation that a donor does not have mental capacity before they'll recognise an attorney's authority to act under an LPA.

 ### As soon as it's registered (and also when I don't have mental capacity)